Economic impact of the COVID-19 pandemic in the United States: Eviction and foreclosure

-The economic impact and mass unemployment caused by the COVID-19 pandemic has raised fears of a mass eviction crisis, with an analysis by the Aspen Institute indicating between 19 and 23 million, or 1 in 5 renters, are at risk for eviction by the end of September 2020.
+The economic impact and mass unemployment caused by the COVID-19 pandemic raised fears of a mass eviction crisis, with an analysis by the Aspen Institute indicating between 19 and 23 million, or 1 in 5 renters, were at risk for eviction by the end of September 2020.
 A separate July 2021 United States Census Bureau survey projects 7 million households unable to pay rent and at risk of eviction, with a potential 3 million eviction filings in the next two months.

 The federal CARES Act provided for a 120-day moratorium on evictions for federally backed properties, beginning on March 27 when the act was signed, and lasting til July 24 on eviction filings for rental units in properties that participate in federal assistance programs, or have a federally backed mortgage or multifamily mortgage loan.
-One estimate is that this eviction moratorium covers 28% of all rental units in the United States; however, there are no enforcement mechanisms provided.
+According to one estimate, this eviction moratorium covered 28% of all rental units in the United States; however, there were no enforcement mechanisms provided.
 A number of cities and states also passed rulings suspending evictions for varying amounts of time.
 When these moratoria ended in June and July 2020, evictions increased in many states and jurisdictions.
 A new nationwide moratorium was announced by the Centers for Disease Control began on September 1 which banned evictions for most renters for the rest of 2020.

 The CARES Act also provided protection from foreclosure until August 31, 2020, for homeowners with federally backed mortgages.
 The CARES Act also allows mortgage holders the right to a mortgage forbearance for up to 180 days, with another 180 days on request.
-Several states have also passed or are considering foreclosure moratoriums as well.
+Several states also passed foreclosure moratoriums as well.

-The United States Census Bureau uses their Household Pulse Survey to gather data on both monthly rent and mortgage payments are being affected during the pandemic.
+The United States Census Bureau uses their Household Pulse Survey to gather data on both monthly rent and mortgage payments during the pandemic.
 For the week of July 16–21, 2020, 8,251,079 homeowners of owner-occupied housing units did not make their mortgage payment on time and 4,473,321 deferred their payments, out of 148,685,473 surveyed.
 Similarly, 13,339,515 renters did not pay last month's rent, and 1,504,864 deferred their rent, out of 73,065,587 responses.

 Homelessness had already been rising before the pandemic, with a 2% increase in the number of homeless people between January 2019 and January 2020.

 Home sales

 People who could afford to buy homes enjoyed the lowest mortgage interest rates since at least 1971.
 Home sales rose and showed a trend of people who could work from home moving out of expensive, large cities into smaller, lower-cost cities where they could afford larger homes with more on-site amenities.

-States like California and New York as an example are seeing an exodus as a result of the pandemic.
+States like California and New York saw an exodus as a result of the pandemic.

 Housing prices rose amid a building boom as lumber futures reached an all-time high.